|AU Students||International Students||AU Faculty||Visitors||Alumni|

 2. OIA provides support and guidance for international research proposals.
 International Business Specialist Billy Earle is a university-wide expert on federal requirements, contracting, and visa issues.
 Some faculty in some departments seek to autonomously submit international proposals without consultation, yet seek counsel when unanticipated costs or requirements complicate their work.
 It is in everyone's interest to seek assistance in cost and budget development from OIA at the outset to avoid problems later on.
 OIA facilitates faculty interactions with university offices to assure smooth and timely processing of proposals, budgets, and payments.
 Nonetheless, the Principle Investigator retains final authority and responsibility for the proposal budget, within the confines of AU and Sponsor regulations.

-3. OIA prepares expenses vouchers for international travel.
+3. OIA advises on the prepartion of vouchers for international travel.
 Simple expense reports can be processed by departments.
-Trips that involve multiple countries, extraordinary expenses, and other complexities should be processed by OIA.
+Trips that involve multiple countries, extraordinary expenses, and other complexities can be facilitated through consultation with OIA.
 The objective is to make the traveler whole in their work on behalf of the university; OIA knowledge of AU rules for international travel facilitates prompt and accurate reimbursement for documented expenses.

 4. OIA facilitates faculty-led and student-initiated Study Abroad activities.
 Study tours, service learning, study abroad, and international are four pillars of the globalization process for our students.
 We have experience and contacts in many countries that can assist faculty initiatives.
 OIA should be involved in the formulation of financial arrangements with partner institutions.
-Establishing accounts, paying bills, and receiving money should be handled by OIA, or in a collaborative mode with departmental personnel.
+Establishing accounts, paying bills and receiving money are handled by departmental personnel.
 Exchange rate fluctuations and other vagaries of international business often emerge in what initially seem as straightforward transactions.
-The AU Office of International Education Studio Abroad system is the central mechanism for managing study abroad and awarding credit.
+The AU Office of International Programs AU Abroad system is the central mechanism for managing study abroad and awarding credit.
 OIA helps faculty navigate the process.

 5. International Visitor arrangements are supported and coordinated through OIA.
 OIA receives advance notice of your visitor's scheduled presence and needs.
 Forthcoming requirements from the AU Research Security Office trigger more detailed attention to the presence of non-U. S. visitors and their access to facilities.
 OIA administers the bench fees, travel expenses,or other funds that may be associated with the visitor's sponsorship.
 OIA facilitates the DS2019 form and other arrangements that hosting faculty must make for their visiting colleagues.
 Nonetheless the sponsoring faculty member bears primary responsible for receiving and supporting the visitor.
 OIA provides information about housing and settlement strategies for longer-term visitors.